wgroeneveld/go-jamming/README.md

 A separate goroutine cleans up ips each 2 minutes, the TTL is 5 minutes.
 See `limiter.go`.

 Database migrations are run using the `-migrate` flag.

-## TODOs

-- Pictures are bound to domain names only.
-That means `brid.gy` will net a single picture.
-Perhaps the combination domain + user would be more appropriate?